jgbakke/Unity-Dialogue-Example/README.md

 If you want to see a Demo Video just open up demo.mov.
 This is just a demo so you can easily substitute any sound files with your own by including your own paths, or art, or any assets you have.

-There are still changes planned for this so it is **not completely** ready for production yet.
+There are still changes planned for this, so you can use it but keep in mind that there will be additional updates in the future.

 **If you do not need the example project and only want the files to add to Game Objects:** (Recommended) Just clone the repo and then move the directories Assets/Scripts/Dialogue and Assets/Scripts/lib into your project.